beginner-corp/begin-community/.github/ISSUE_TEMPLATE/begin-learn-enhancement.md

 ---
-name: Begin / enhancement
+name: Begin Learn / enhancement
-about: New feature or request for the Begin app platform (begin.com)
+about: New feature or request for Begin Learn (learn.begin.com)
-labels: Begin, Enhancement
+labels: Begin Learn, Enhancement

 ---